Please email me for my current resume version: firstname.lastname@example.org

 My work history:

-- Professor at Westfield State University on the Accounting and Management Department.
+- Professor at Westfield State University in the Accounting and Business Management Department.

-- Visiting Professor and Adviser to International Students, Bay Path University, Longmeadow, MA
+- Visiting Professor and Adviser to International Graduate Students, Bay Path University, Longmeadow, MA

-- Academic, higher-education lecturer: Emerson College, CC100 - Fundamentals of Communications, Communications Department.
+- Academic, higher-education lecturer: Emerson College, Communications Department.

 - Academic, higher-education lecturer, New England Institute of Art: